-Within SEMrush (discount here, review here), Ahrefs and Google Webmaster Tools, you are given access to your Inbound Link Anchor Cloud, which shows the popularity of different anchor text phrases based on the number of backlinks pointing to your site.
+Within SEMrush (discount here, review here), Ahrefs, and Google Webmaster Tools, you are given access to your Inbound Link Anchor Cloud, which shows the popularity of different anchor text phrases on the number of backlinks pointing to your site.

 Here’s an anchor cloud for one of the properties that review headphones, Headphone Charts:

 Based on this example, you can recognize that 9% of their backlinks contain the anchor text “headphones better than beats,” and this makes sense because they have a popular post on Headphone Charts literally called Headphones Better than Beats, a post they put a fair amount of time into, and some effort link build

 When you view your anchor cloud and notice that a lot of your anchor keywords are irrelevant or not the types of keywords that you want from prospective customers, then you will need to make updates to your website link portfolio to rectify that, including creating content containing the keywords you want to rank for, and then be sure to build strong relevant backlinks by sharing your new content on other high-quality websites.

 5. Focus on White-Hat SEO, Avoid Link Buying

 An outdated and shortsighted black-hat link building technique focuses on spending money to buy backlinks from shady websites trying to sell “easy SEO” solutions to companies that would rather spend money exchanging improved Google rankings spend the time and energy to utilize REAL SEO solutions.

 The problem with this strategy is that Google is getting very adept at knowing the difference between high quality, relevant organic backlinks and low quality, irrelevant ones, making paid-for links not only useless, but they can absolutely get your site penalized by Google, causing your site to sink like a stone within Google search results.

 6. Use SEO Software Starting Day 1